U.S. Naval War College’s Maritime Advanced Warfighting School graduates 37

 |0

-This work, U.S. Naval War College’s Maritime Advanced Warfighting School graduates 37, by Kristopher Burris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Naval War College’s Maritime Advanced Warfighting School graduates 37, by LCDR Seth Koenig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.